Where Can I Find Old Radios?

 Like other used items, radios might pop up just about anywhere.
 Here are some places to look.

 Radio swap meets.
 One of the best sources of old radios at reasonable prices.
-Swap-meet prices are generally fair, because collectors assume they're dealing with knowledgeable buyers.
+Swap-meet prices are generally fair because sellers assume they're dealing with savvy collectors.
 If you haven't hooked up with a local club, check the club list at the Antique Radio Classified website.
 The ARC website also maintains a radio events list, which is updated monthly.
+Note that some clubs hold informal "tailgate" swaps from time to time, in addition to their annual or semi-annual organized events.

 Garage sales, flea markets, thrift stores.
 If you're keen for bargains, these sources can yield some amazingly cheap goods.
 For example, once I bought a perfect Zenith TransOceanic 3000-1 for $5 at a garage sale.
 A nice 3000-1 can easily sell in the $100 range in a "retail" setting.
-Of course, you never know what you'll find, and you'll have to be willing to slog through acres of junk, as well.
+Of course, you never know what you'll find, and you have to be willing to slog through acres of junk, as well.
 But if you enjoy this kind of hunting, sifting through the flotsam and jetsam is all part of the fun.
-Since I launched this website in 1995, many thrift stores have become "corporatized," leading to higher prices overall and fewer true vintage items.
+Since I launched this website in 1995, some thrift stores have become "corporatized," leading to higher prices and fewer truly vintage items.

 Antique stores.
-Antique stores often have a few old radios, for atmosphere if nothing else.
-Don't expect any bargains.
-Dealers are in business to make money, after all.
-They typically price radios at or above (sometimes far above) the "book" values given in the radio collector guides.
+Antique stores often have a few old radios, for atmosphere if nothing else, but don't expect any bargains!
+Dealers are in business to make money and they may price radios at or above (sometimes far above) the "book" values given in radio collector guides.
 Most antique stores sell radios as-is, with no form of guarantee or right to a refund.

 Antique radio dealers.
-Radio merchants are also in business to make money, which typically means charging "retail" prices.
-If radios are their sole business, however, they should be willing to take returns if you're not satisfied and they will typically offer guarantees on sets they have restored.
+Radio merchants are also in business to make money, which means charging "retail" prices.
+If radios are their sole business, however, they should be willing to take returns if you're not satisfied and offer guarantees on sets they have restored.